davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 There is a fork in the road:

 1. You can automate the process _exactly_ as executed today and come out the other side with a tool.
 The tool can likely be used only by your company, and will need to be continuously updated to match the process's evolution.
-2. or you can tweak the process just a bit and see it become an instance of a process
+2. or you can tweak the process just a bit and see it become an instance of a process.

 Trust plays a critical role here too.
 When business-oriented stakeholders and technology-oriented stakeholders trust each other, based on a shared goal, and communicate with each other at a level beyond the simplistic notion of "requirements", they can work together to create more value.